 - 2/3 cup gluten-free oat flour

-- 1/2 cup coconut sugar also known as coconut palm sugar
+- 1/3 cup coconut sugar (also called coconut palm sugar)

-- In a large bowl, mix the apples, lemon juice, cinnamon, corn starch, and coconut sugar.
-Pour apple mixture into skillet or prepared baking dish.
+- In a large bowl, mix the apples, lemon juice, cinnamon, starch, and coconut sugar.
+Pour apple mixture into a large cast-iron skillet or prepared baking dish.
 Pour apples into a large cast iron skillet or large baking dish.

 - In a separate bowl, combine the oats, oat flour, coconut sugar, and cinnamon.
 Add coconut oil in 1 tsp. sized scoops.
 Using the back of a spool (or pastry cutter), push the coconut oil pieces into the oat mixture until you have a slightly coarse/crumbly mixture.
-Evenly spread the crumb mix over the apples.
+Evenly sprinkle the crumb mix over the apples.

 - Bake uncovered for 45 minutes to 1 hour.
 You want the topping to start to brown slightly.
 (Adjust baking time pending how cooked you like your apples.
 If you like them really soft, add a few more minutes.)

 - Serve warm.
-Tastes great with coconut whipped cream and/or vanilla ice cream (non-diary if needed)!
+Tastes great with coconut whipped cream and/or vanilla ice cream (non-dairy if needed).